 The basic concept for automatic whitelist management is rather straightforward.
-Using information which is available in common automation systems about the devices and their communication relationships within a networked automation system, several purpose-specific - and also device-specific if needed - certificate whitelists are generated automatically.
+Engineering information about the devices, and their communication relationships within a networked automation system is available in common automation systems.
+Several purpose-specific - and also device-specific if needed - certificate whitelists are generated automatically using this engineering information.
 The whitelists are distributed to the target devices using remote configuration protocols.
-For example, secure copy scp [6], HTTPS [16], or OPC-UA [17] can be used to distribute configuration files securely to the target devices.
+For example, secure copy scp [7], HTTPS [26], or OPC-UA [27] can be used to distribute configuration files securely to the target devices.

-Figure 4 shows the main components involved in the automatic management of certificate whitelists.
-A central device management component accesses a device database including all registered devices of a networked automation system and their associated device certificates.
+Figure 6 shows the main components involved in the automatic management of certificate whitelists.
+A central device management component accesses a device database including all registered devices of a networked automation system, and their associated device certificates.
 Using automation system configuration data, the communication relationships are determined.
-Based on this information, certificate whitelists can be compiled for the different communication purposes as automation control communication, supervisory control communication, remote service access and diagnostic access.
-Depending on policy, device-specific certificate whitelists can be compiled, or certificate whitelists for defined purposes and target device classes.
-The certificate whitelists are created and provided to a device management system that configures the relevant certificate whitelists on the target devices.
-As important difference to a certification revocation list CRL, a certificate whitelist will usually be provided and be signed by the operator, not by the certification authority (CA).
-This has the advantage that an automation system operator can use managed certificate whitelists easily with certificates issued by different CAs, and even with self-signed certificates.
+This gives the list of the components installed in the automation system, and their communication links.
+Based on this information, certificate whitelists comprising the relevant certificates, can be compiled for the different communication purposes as automation control communication, supervisory control communication, remote service access, and diagnostic access.
+Depending on policy, device-specific certificate whitelists can be compiled, or certificate whitelists for defined purposes, and target device classes.
+The certificate whitelists are created, and provided to a device management system that configures the relevant certificate whitelists on the target devices.
+As important difference to a certification revocation list CRL, a certificate whitelist will usually be provided, and be signed by the operator, not by the certification authority

-Fig. 4.
+Fig. 6.
 Certificate Whitelist Management System